 3. Pho Ly Quoc Su

-There are three branches in Hanoi city but the best one, according to local eaters, is the original restaurant, located at number 10, Ly Quoc Su street.
+There are three branches but the best Pho in Hanoi, according to local eaters, is the original restaurant, located at number 10, Ly Quoc Su street.
 Pho here is delicious with lots of choice to serve all customer’s preferences from well done to rare steak or heel muscle.
 A huge plus of Pho Ly Quoc Su is the flavorful broth, thanks to the carefully selected ingredients.
 The beef here is always fresh and tender.
 Pho Ly Quoc Su also has positive feedback for its crunchy sticks of cruller, which helps to elaborate on the taste of your hot bowl of noodles.